tahazayed/BotConnectorSkypeForBusiness/README.md

 using Lync SDK and botconnector SDK I builف Skype for business connector

 ## steps: ##
- - }reate your own Bot connector Web API
+ - Create your own Bot connector Web API
- - }hange API in app.config
+ - Change API in app.config
- - إou should run skype for business client and logged in
+ - You should run skype for business client and logged in
- - لآuild and run
+ - Bآuild and run
  - Ask a colleague to send you hello